blukatdevelopment/UnchainedWorldsOld/core_edition/core_rules.md

 `Demigod array: [18, 18, 18, 18, 18, 18]`

 #### Roll scores
-If you trust your fate to the dice gods, this is your ritual.
-You will discover your character, for better or worse.
-Roll 4d6.
-Set aside the lowest roll and ignore it.
-Add up the remaining three.
-This is your strength score.
-Repeat this process for the other five abilities.
-When you’re done, you may switch the scores of two abilities.
-You may do this only for one pair of abilities.
+- Roll 4d6, drop the lowest roll
+- This is your strength score
+- Repeat for the other abilities
+- If you don't get at least one 14, reroll
+- When you're done, you may swap one pair of scores

 ## Skills
-Every character has a proficiency bonus which increases with level progression.
-When you're proficient with a skill, you can add your proficiency bonus to ability checks using that skill.
-You may likewise exhaust a stamina die and roll it as a bonus on an ability check using that skill.
-Skills define a field of expertise, like agriculture, tracking, or poetry.
-They are not defined exhaustively, and can be added by supplementary books or improvised in the moment.
-Skills are best negotiated in the context they're being applied to.
-For instance, a player might say "I'm use my tracking knowledge to attempt to determine how fresh these footprints are." or "I use my poetry skill to write a catchy rhyme that will spread a message of disapproval of the king.".
+- A skill is knowledge and experience on a subject
+- Ability checks using a skill benefit from the proficiency bonus
+- A proficiency bonus increases with level

 ## Class
-Your class decides your stamina die size, class features, and informs the role you'll play in your party.
-Talk to you keeper about what classes are available at your table.
+- Decides starting hit points and background knowledge
+- Offers class features when gaining levels

 ### Advancement
 As you earn XP, you gain levels according to the table below.